 - Communities of organisms found in limestone

-- Dinosaur footprints that deform multiple rock layers
+- Dinosaur footprints that deform multiple now rock-hard layers

 - Etc. (the millions of fossils that cross strata boundaries or extend vertically through allegedly super-slowly formed rock)

 * Creationist Rebuttals: The old-earth explanations are absurd on their face.
 Typically, they can't explain a single polystrate let alone the many different kinds of polystrate fossils and the millions of those in existence.

 CR2 to Persistent Trees: Trees can't remain upright for ten thousand years let alone a million years.
 Mountains erode faster than evolutionists would have to claim that polystrate trees and nautiloids stood upright, waiting to be buried.
 And there is often additional evidence that contradicts the slow deposition story, as at Yellowstone where the park service removed the exhibit promoting the standard explanation that has now been falsified in part by our effort here at RSR to expose the truth that the petrified trees there do not have root systems.
 This shows that these trees were destroyed and transported in a flood event and then waterlogged and sank vertically as flood sediments were settling out of the water.
 (See all this below.)
 Also, obviously, trees are not the only kinds of polystrate fossils.
 Leaves can't remain upright, that is, vertical, for dozens of years while super-slow deposition buries them.
 (See that just below.)
 A school of fish (below) can't remain frozen in place while the allegedly slowly-formed strata around them gets deposited layer by layer over years, centuries, millennia, or eons.